omdxp/react-native-help-create/docs/CREATING_FILES.md

 ```

 - There is a restriction in naming these templates which is you should not put dots (`.`) between the name, like this (`component.WithUseEffect.jsx`).
 It should only contain one dot that makes the extension file like we're doing above.

+- You should type `__COMPONENT__` in the template file and it will be replaced with the component name you want to create.

 3. After creating your template you can use them to create components or screens as the following: